stormasm/ghw-doc/ghw.md

-who are just getting started in Material-UI to those of us who have some experience but want to have a well documented medium scale application that shows best practices for software development in the Material-UI framework.
+who are just getting started in Material-UI to those of us who have some experience but want to have a well documented medium scale application that shows best practices for software development in the Material-UI world.

 If you have a cool idea about a new view married with a JSON data source or just want to fix my grammatical or spelling mistakes you can find me on Gitter.

-But for the most part, I hope you enjoy programming in Material-UI as much as I do.
+But for the most part, I hope you enjoy programming with Material-UI as much as I do.

 # About this document